jmespath/jmespath.site/docs/specification.rst

 As a shorthand, the type ``any`` is used to indicate that the argument can be of any type (``array|object|number|string|boolean|null``).

+JMESPath functions are required to type check their input arguments.
+Specifying an invalid type for a function argument will result in a JMESPath error.

+The expression type, denoted by ``&expression``, is used to specify a expression that is not immediately evaluated.
+Instead, a reference to that expression is provided to the function being called.
+The function can then choose to apply the expression reference as needed.
+It is semantically similar to an anonymous function.
+See the :ref:`func-sort-by`_ function for an example usage of the expression type.

 Similarly how arrays can specify a type within a list using the ``array[type]`` syntax, expressions can specify their resolved type using